wighawag/hardhat-deploy/README.md

 Note that The Diamond contract's code is part of buidler-deploy and contains 3 built-in facet that can be removed manually if desired.
 These facets are used for ownership, diamondCut and diamond loupe.

-The implementation is based on the [reference implementation by Nick Mudge](https://github.com/mudgen/Diamond) with some small modification to allow ownership change, see code [here](solc_0.6/proxy/diamond)
+The implementation is the [reference implementation by Nick Mudge](https://github.com/mudgen/Diamond)

 Like normal proxies you can also execute a function at the time of an upgrade.